 Over the course of 30 years, there were dozens of Philadelphia listings.
 Some businesses advertised every year; others for one or multiple years.
 Green Book listings were sites of sanctuary.
 They were also sites of resistance.

 The Green Book Walking Tour stops at sites in Center City and South Philly.

 The walking tour starts at the Bellevue-Stratford Hotel (now The Bellevue Philadelphia) and ends at the repurposed Attucks Hotel (distance: 0.7 miles).

-- Supper club that was a hangout for the producers and musicians who created “The Sound of Philadelphia”;
+- Site of the supper club that was a hangout for the producers and musicians who created “The Sound of Philadelphia”;

 - Hotel that welcomed jazz luminaries to its jazz space from the 1940s to the 1970s, and where Coltrane and Grover Washington Jr. recorded live albums;

 - Hotels where Billie Holiday stayed and was arrested;

-- Legendary club where jazz and blues greats performed on the inside and tap dancers improvised on the outside;
+- Site of the legendary club where jazz and blues greats performed on the inside and tap dancers busked on the outside;

 - Jazz club that paid homage to postal workers and the U.S. Postal Service; and

-- Dive bar that was the setting for the Broadway play “Lady Day at Emerson’s Bar and Grill.”
+- Site of the dive bar that was the setting for the Broadway play “Lady Day at Emerson’s Bar and Grill.”

 The Green Book Walking Tour is led by All That Philly Jazz Director Faye Anderson, a storyteller who is passionate about uncovering hidden and forgotten stories.